The Triumphal Entry

 We have shown that the opening day of the month during which, according to prophecy, Messiah the Prince would come was December 8/9, AD 31.
 We have argued that this was the day when Jesus elicited Peter's confession, announced the church, first warned of the Messiah's coming ordeal in Jerusalem, and foretold that some of the disciples would soon behold His kingly glory.
 If He and His little band of witnesses then departed after six days, the date was December 13/14, AD 31.

 The fourteenth was a Friday (11).
 On that day, "Jesus taketh Peter, James, and John his brother, and bringeth them up into an high mountain apart" (Matt.
 17:1).
 By his mention of no day other than the day of departure, the narrator implies that it was still Friday when they came to the place of prayer.
 Then, "Peter and they that were with him were heavy with sleep: and when they were awake, they saw his glory, and the two men that stood with him" (Luke 9:32).
-The revelation of Jesus' glory seemingly came after nightfall.
+The account strongly suggests that the revelation of Jesus' glory came after nightfall.

 It appears, then, that the Transfiguration took place on the night of December 14/15, AD 31, in either the late hours of Friday or the early hours of Saturday.
 Among the Jews, the day was the Sabbath.
 (The Sabbath begins on Friday evening.)
 On what other day could the King be crowned who will bring a Sabbath rest to the whole world?

 Can we verify that Jesus indeed entered His kingly office on December 14/15, AD 31?
-Yes, in three ways.
-All three view the date of the Transfiguration in relation to the date of the Crucifixion.
+Yes, in two ways.
+Both view the date of the Transfiguration in relation to the date of the Crucifixion.
 Our next task therefore is to prove that Jesus died on April 3, AD 33, a Friday.
 On the Jewish calendar it was Nisan the fourteenth, the same day as Passover.
-In the light of presently available evidence, this date critical to our solution of the sixty-nine weeks can be rated as nearly certain.
+The case we will present on behalf of this date is wide-ranging and compelling.